Alliance, Ohio: Primary and secondary schools

 The local Catholic parish school, Holy Cross Academy – Regina Coelli Campus, is overseen by the Diocese of Youngstown and serves students from pre-kindergarten to eighth grade.

 Higher education

 The University of Mount Union was founded in 1846 and is near the intersection of Union Avenue and State Street.

+Media

+Alliance is the city of license for PBS affiliate WNEO, channel 45, which has its studios and offices in Kent.
+Alliance is also the city of license for radio stations WDJQ (92.5 FM) and WDPN (1310 AM).

 Transportation

 Alliance is served by Amtrak's Capitol Limited between Chicago and Washington, D.C., via Alliance Station, located at 820 East Main Street.
 The municipality is also served by the Stark Area Regional Transit Authority (SARTA) bus system.

+Barber Airport is a privately owned, public-use airport located 10.5 mi north of Alliance.
+The airport historically hosted the Ohio Aeronca Aviators Fly-In.